Snowflake-Labs/schemachange/README.md

 ### External Browser Authentication
 External browser authentication can be used for local development by setting the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value `externalbrowser` prior to calling schemachange.
+The client will be prompted to authenticate in a browser that pops up.
+Refer to the [documentation](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use.html#setting-up-browser-based-sso) to cache the token to minimize the number of times the browser pops up to authenticate the user.

 ### Okta Authentication
+For clients that do not have a browser, can use the popular SaaS Idp option to connect via Okta.
+This will require the Okta URL that you utilize for SSO.
-Okta authentication can be used setting the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value of your okta endpoint ending with `.okta.com` or `.oktapreview.com` prior to calling schemachange.
+Okta authentication can be used setting the environment variable `SNOWFLAKE_AUTHENTICATOR` to the value of your okta endpoint as a fully formed URL ( E.g. `https://<org_name>.okta.com`) prior to calling schemachange.

+_** NOTE**: Please disable Okta MFA for the user who uses Native SSO authentication with client drivers.
+Please consult your Okta administrator for more information._

 ## Configuration